abdi-frost/cpanel-next-autodeploy/README.md

-# 🚀 Next.js Deployment to cPanel via GitHub Actions
+# 🚀 Next.js Auto Deployment to cPanel via GitHub Actions

 This guide explains how to deploy a Node.js application from a **private GitHub repository** to **cPanel** using **GitHub Actions** and FTP.